Cheng-BDAL/Cheng-BDAL.github.io/_pages/about.md

 Latest News
 ======
+- （2026-03）Congratulations to Dunyao Xue, et al. on their paper "Core-elements Subsampling for Alternating Least Squares" being accepted by JCGS！

 - (2026-03) Congratulations to Dunyao Xue on being selected for the 2025-2026 Renmin University of China "Top Innovative Talents Training Funding Program"!
 [Link](https://grs.ruc.edu.cn/info/1033/3326.htm)

 - (2026-03) Congratulations to Jun Zhu and Cheng Meng on winning the Spark Award in Huawei’s “Challenge Bounty” Issue 131 for the challenge “Online Lithium Plating Detection”!